Antari-yan/Introduction-Container/README.md

 ```

 Checkout the [hello-world](dockerfiles/hello-world) for some different coding language examples in the [dockerfiles](dockerfiles/) directory.

 > [!IMPORTANT]
+> For running some kind of API as application use `0.0.0.0:<port>`.
+> This makes the API properly available in the container and accessible when connected to the host or to other container.

+> [!IMPORTANT]
 > When building images containing code, be careful what bas eimage is used.